fbpx

 Once you have completed all home inspections, let your lender know that the appraisal can be ordered.

 The appraisal is an important step in the lending process and it takes time.
-It confirms the home is worth at least what the bank is lending on for the home.
-Many lenders will require you pay up front for the appraisal.
+It confirms the home is worth at least what the bank is lending for the home.
+Many lenders will require you to pay upfront for the appraisal.
 Pay the appraisal fee immediately.

 You want to get the appraisal cleared and confirm the house appraises for the purchase price before the mortgage commitment is due.
 Do not release mortgage commitment if the appraisal process is not complete by the mortgage commitment date.